ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 * NOTE: if the connection is successful the webpage should "hang"
 * Linux Terminal will also change from root@Kali to a $ symbol

-## You have now successfully established the reverse shell and have full control of the all data in the server.
+## You have now successfully established the reverse shell and have full control of all data in the server.

 ![pic](13.PNG)

 Picture: Example of the attacker having access to ROOT and changing directory to /USR

+* The attacker could now download private, sensitive proprietary information, delete files, and or basically take down the entire server

 ![pic](14.PNG)